n8n-io/n8n-docs/docs/contributing.md

 When your draft is ready, share it in the GitHub ticket.
 Make sure the sharing link gives permission for anyone to comment.

-If your blog post includes example workflows, [export your workflow](/workflows/workflows/) and attach it to your submission.
+If your blog post includes example workflows, export your workflow and attach it to your submission.

 If you want to have ownership of the article, submit a second Google Doc with your full name, a short byline, and your image. n8n will use this to create your author page and credit you as the author of the post.

 #### 4. Review and edit

-Someone from n8n reviews your draft.They'll check it for:
+Someone from n8n reviews your draft.
+They'll check the following:

 * Is the information accurate and up to date?
 * Do the workflows or other examples function?
 * Is the product information relevant?
-* Grammas and structure
+* Gramma and structure

 After the review, you'll have a chance to review any suggested changes and implement them.
 You can then notify the reviewer that your final draft is ready.